Last Updated on September 19, 2021

 Below you’ll find my best recommendations for where to stay in Tulum based on preferences and accommodation type.
 I’ve included links for you to check their pricing and availability on Booking.com (or Airbnb for a few).

 Casa Ganesh is located on the south beach road at km 7.6, right across the street from some of Tulum’s most popular restaurants and nightlife spots.
 It’s on the beach side of the road with a pool, and is pet-friendly!
 Casa Ganesh doesn’t have a restaurant or serve breakfast, but guests report that they do serve coffee and cookies on your balcony in the morning.
 Some rooms have the Tulum-signature thatched roof and sea views.
 AC is available overnight from 7PM-9AM.
+Free WiFi throughout the property.
 No parking onsite, so ask about parking nearby when you book.
+Casa Ganesh is a great budget Tulum hotel on the beach with a pool.

 Coco Tulum is a classic Tulum hotel: whitewashed decor, a beach bar with swings and a gorgeous private beach.
 There are rooms on both the beach and jungle side of the road, some with shared baths.
 Amenities include yoga classes, spa facilities and an onsite restaurant.
-Coco Tulum is a fun place to stay with friends – there are lots of rooms available, so you can book a few if needed.
+Coco Tulum is a great choice of where to stay in Tulum with friends – there are lots of rooms available, so you can book a few if needed.
 Or spring for a tower suite room for panoramic treetop views of the beach.
-Free onsite parking, and breakfast included in the room rate.
+Free onsite parking, free WiFi in some rooms and in public areas, and breakfast included in the room rate.

 Playa Mambo Eco Cabanas

-Playa Mambo is a chic beachfront hotel with bright, white decor and a rustic feel.
+Playa Mambo is a chic beachfront hotel that has cabanas with bright, white decor and a rustic feel.
 It’s in a great location at km 7.5, close to the best restaurants, shopping and bars of Tulum.
-AC, private baths and continental breakfast included.
+It has AC, private baths, and continental breakfast included.
 Parking available for a daily fee.

-Tulum doesn’t have large resorts, so most of its hotels have a boutique feel.
-These are a few highly-rated mid-range boutique options in good locations.
+Tulum doesn’t have large all-inclusive resorts, so most of its hotels have a boutique feel.
+These are a some of the best places to stay in Tulum if you’re looking for a boutique hotel with the classic yet chic Tulum vibe.

-Ahau Tulum is a boutique hotel just minutes’ walk from the best restaurants, shopping and nightlife in Tulum.
+Ahau Tulum is a boutique Tulum hotel just minutes from the best restaurants, shopping and nightlife.
 This hotel is wellness-focused and offers spa services, massages and yoga classes.
 It has an on-site restaurant and beach bar, and is pet-friendly.
-Ahau has a classic Tulum design, with thatched-roof rooms, private terraces and beach bed loungers.
-Free onsite parking available; breakfast available but not included.
+Ahau has a classic Tulum design, with thatched-roof cabana-style rooms, private terraces and beach bed loungers.
+It’s also home to the iconic Tulum sculpture Ven a la Luz (come into the light).
+Free onsite parking available; free WiFi throughout the property; breakfast available but not included.

-Los Amigos is a 4-star hotel in a little more secluded location at km 9.5, near the entrance to Sian Ka’an biosphere.
+Gramercy Tulum (formerly Los Amigos Beach) is a 4-star Tulum hotel in a little more secluded location at km 9.5, near the entrance to Sian Ka’an biosphere.
 It’s also close to the only cenote on the beach road, Cenote Encantado, at km 10.
 Amenities at this 11-room hotel include a beach club with bed loungers, 24-hour AC, and private balconies with hammocks.
 Free parking available, and a great breakfast included in the room rate.

 Alma Tulum Hotel Boutique

-Alma Tulum is a boho-chic, 4-star boutique hotel with spacious rooms, pool and onsite restaurant with breakfast included.
-AC in all rooms, plus a terrace or balcony, some with outdoor tubs.
+Alma Tulum is a boho-chic, 4-star boutique Tulum beachfront hotel with spacious rooms, pool, and onsite restaurant with breakfast included.
+Alma has AC in all rooms, plus a terrace or balcony, some with outdoor tubs.
 It’s located in the main hotel zone at km 8.4, about 10 minutes’ walk to the best restaurants in Tulum.
-Free parking available, and a great breakfast included.
+Free parking available, free WiFi throughout the property, and a great breakfast included.

 Habitas Tulum has individual glamping-style tents in the jungle, just steps from the Tulum beach on the North Beach Road.
+Habitas is one of the best places to stay in Tulum for a romantic getaway because of its private location and intimate setting.
 All have AC and private baths with outdoor showers, plus a porch for relaxing.
-There’s an on-site restaurant for meals, plus daily wellness activities.
+There’s an on-site restaurant for meals, plus daily wellness activities and spa services.
 Spring for one of the deluxe rooms with a pool or an oceanfront tent so you can wake up to sounds and views of the sea!
-Free onsite parking, and breakfast available.
+Free onsite parking, free WiFi throughout the property, and breakfast available.

 Encantada Tulum is located at the quiet end of the South Tulum Beach Road, about 10 minutes walking to the best restaurants in the hotel zone.
-It’s an intimate hotel perfect for a romantic getaway.
+It’s an intimate hotel perfect for a romantic getaway or honeymoon.
 There are shade palapas and lounge chairs on the beach, but no pool.
 Book one of the beachfront upper floor rooms for a patio overlooking the gorgeous beach!
-Free parking available, and a great breakfast included.
+Free parking available, free WiFi in public areas, and a great breakfast included.

 La Valise Tulum

-La Valise is a small hotel with only 9 rooms, so guests have more privacy.
+La Valise is a boutique beachfront Tulum hotel with only 9 rooms, so guests have more privacy.
 Their jungle rooms feature private (+ romantic!) open-air showers, while the top floor beachfront rooms have amazing sunrise views.
 The jungle pool is spectacular, and it has a gorgeous beach with sun loungers.
 La Valise would make an ideal honeymoon destination because of its great reviews for attentive service and intimate atmosphere.
-Free parking onsite, and fantastic breakfast included in the room rates.
+Free parking onsite, free WiFi throughout the property, and fantastic breakfast included in the room rates.

 The Beach Tulum

-The Beach Tulum is a luxury 5-star hotel located at km 7 on the Tulum beach road.
+The Beach Tulum is a luxury 5-star Tulum hotel located at km 7 on the beach road.
 Amenities include a spa, fitness center, yoga classes, pool, onsite bars and restaurants, and a beach club, Ziggy’s.
 Individual rooms have options like hot tubs, plunge pools and walkouts straight to the beach.
-This is one of the best-rated hotels in Tulum for its location, staff, and ambience.
-Free onsite parking, and breakfast available.
+The Beach Tulum is consistently rated one of the best hotels in Tulum for its location, staff, and ambience.
+Free onsite parking, free WiFi throughout the property, and breakfast available.

-Be Tulum is a larger hotel, with two pools and several restaurants and bars.
+Be Tulum is one of the most exclusive hotels in Tulum.
 Set in the jungle just a few steps from the beach, the rooms feature a dramatic modern design with private balconies or terraces, some with pools.
-The walkway to the beach through the jungle at night is especially beautiful, lit with torches, and there are often beach parties here.
+Be Tulum has two pools, a wellness center, and several on-site restaurants and bars.
+The walkway to the beach through the jungle at night is especially beautiful: it’s lit with torches, and there are often beach parties here.
 Be Tulum’s private beach has lounger beds where you can have meals without ever leaving the beach.
-Free onsite parking.
+Free onsite parking and free WiFi throughout the property.

-These properties are perfect for a girls’ getaway, bachelorette trip, family vacation, friends’ trip, or even a small destination wedding.
-There are few private beachfront homes in Tulum, so some of my recommendations are hotel villas (with all the hotel amenities too).
+These Tulum beach hotels and villas are the perfect place to stay in Tulum for a family or group.
+Great for girls’ getaways, bachelorette parties, family vacations, friends’ trip, or even a small destination wedding.
+There are very few private beachfront homes in Tulum, so some of my recommendations are hotel villas (with all the hotel amenities too).
 Others are your own private luxury residence with kitchens, so breakfast is not included.

 Casa de las Palmas

-This 3 bedroom, 3 bath beachfront Tulum Airbnb sleeps 8 and has a full kitchen and perfect areas for lounging.
+This 3 bedroom, 3 bath beachfront Tulum villa sleeps 8 and has a full kitchen and perfect areas for lounging.
 Its chic, boho design will also punch up your Instagram feed!
-This is one of the most reasonably-priced beachfront villa options available on Tulum’s South Beach.
+This is one of the most reasonably-priced beachfront Tulum villa options available on the South Beach.
 There’s a second small villa on the same grounds, so ask about renting both for a larger group.
 Located in Tulum’s hotel zone.
-Free parking onsite.
+WiFi and free parking onsite.

 Paradise Beachfront Villa & Cabanas

-Be Tulum is a stylish, luxury 5-star Tulum resort, which includes villas that sleep 6-10 guests in 3-5 bedrooms.
+Be Tulum is a stylish, 5-star luxury Tulum resort, which includes villas that sleep 6-10 guests in 3-5 bedrooms.
 The Jungle and Oceanfront Villas have a living space, kitchen and private pool, as well as all the amenities of the hotel like restaurants, bars and beach loungers.
-Free parking; breakfast not included but available at the restaurants.
+Free parking and WiFi; breakfast not included but available at the restaurants.

 Secluded Tulum Hotels on the North Beach Road